openrewrite/rewrite-docs/concepts-and-explanations/javatemplate.md

 #### From the runtime classpath

-The function `JavaParser.Bulider.classpath(`) can be used to look up libraries by artifactId from the runtime classpath.
+The function `JavaParser.Builder.classpath(`) can be used to look up libraries by artifactId from the runtime classpath.
 In this example, the `template` snippet references a symbol of type `BasicPolymorphicTypeValidator`, which is provided by the jackson-databind library:

 ```java
 JavaTemplate.builder(this::getCursor, template.toString())